Buying and selling a property can be a stressful business!

 We’ve written about this before, but it still stands: Make sure your home is, as mentioned above, ready to sell.
 Generally speaking, the cleaner, less cluttered, and more well-decorated your home is, the quicker it will sell and have more appeal for prospective buyers.

 Many sellers don’t have a clear picture of their financial situation before selling.
 This can lead to painful surprises and decisions your don’t want to have to make.
 Before you decide to sell, assess your income, debt, and any upcoming expenses for your move.

 Contact your bank or a mortgage broker to understand exactly how much you owe on your current home.
 This, along with your target sale price, and the total cost of selling a home, will give you a general idea of how much money you may walk away with after the sale, and therefore what kind of property you may want/be able to purchase next.

-We hope these tips on home selling mistakes to avoid are helpful, and if you are considering selling, or are just curious of how much your home is worth, contact us for a free, no-obligation valuation.
+We hope these tips on home selling mistakes to avoid are helpful, and if you are considering selling, or are just curious of how much your home is worth in 2023, contact us for a free, no-obligation valuation.